 A flexible home design means that you shouldn’t have to shoe-horn activities into a given space – you’ll find that your home’s rooms and spaces flex not just individually, but together in ways that make everyday activities and special events easier and more enjoyable.
 For example, a good connection between the dining and living areas will allow you to host large social functions even if the square footage of your home is quite small.

 A flexible home design will increase the resale value of your home by appealing to a broader range of potential buyers, which can be especially helpful if you chose to sell in a buyers’ market.
-In a sellers’ market, you will have more potential homeowners competing for your home – increases the likelihood that your home sells quickly and above its list price.
+In a sellers’ market, you will have more potential homeowners competing for your home – this increases the likelihood that your home sells quickly and above its list price.

 Of course, we all want a home with flexible living spaces and rooms that make our lives more enjoyable every day, and that function well through all stages of life.
 That’s obvious.
 What may be less obvious is how to achieve a home that offers these advantages.